MannyNe/Cruddur/journal/week1.md

     # Run the command to start Flask
     CMD [ "bash", "./init.sh" ]
     ```
     2. Create a bash script that runs the command which was located within the CMD statement, then execute it using an ENTRYPOINT command.
-I implemented this within my Frontend App [Dockerfile](https://github.com/MannyNe/AWS-bootcamp/blob/week-1/frontend-react-js/Dockerfile).
+I implemented this within my Frontend App [Dockerfile](https://github.com/MannyNe/AWS-bootcamp/blob/week-1/frontend-react-js/Dockerfile) and created a script file called [init-frontend.sh](https://github.com/MannyNe/AWS-bootcamp/blob/week-1/frontend-react-js/init-frontend.sh).
 Take a peek below :)

     ```
     .